pycom/pycom-documentation/content/pybytes/pymakr-online/_index.md

 6. In the next screen, it asks for the WiFi network you want to use, select the one that is most convenient for you.

-7. Now that we have successfully create a project
+7. Now that we have successfully create a project.
+Using projects, you can add unlimited devices and keep them all up-to-date Over The Air (OTA) with new Pybytes configuration files, Python code or update the firmware.